sychan/kb_sdk_docs/source/howtos/work_with_reference_data.rst

    data to be writeable when it executes, then you add code to the execution that copies the data into the writeable work area prior to running the underlying application.
+-  Reference data should be given a unique version identifier such as `RefData_v1` and `RefData_v2`, so that when adding new reference data, previous versions of the app will still have access to the reference data that they need.

 ..
 External links